srnsw/vmbx/README.md

-# HP TRIM VMBX Email tool
+# HP TRIM VMBX Email Format

-This is a golang library and command line tool for extracting attachments from, and converting to EML, HP TRIM VMBX email files.
+This is a library and command line tool for working with HP TRIM VMBX email files.
+You can use this tool for extracting attachments and converting VMBX files to EML.

 ## Install

+From source:

-	go get -o vmbx.exe github.com/srnsw/vmbx/cmd
+	go get github.com/srnsw/vmbx/cmd

+Or get a precompiled Windows 64-bit binary from the [releases page](/releases).

 To use the mail conversion function you also need to install a siegfried signature file on your computer (normally in a "siegfried" folder within your home directory).
-See github.com/richardlehane/siegfried for more information.
+See [siegfried](https://github.com/richardlehane/siegfried) for more information.

 ## Usage